 - “Designate media-free times together, such as dinner or driving, as well as media-free locations at home, such as bedrooms.”

 - “Have ongoing communication about online citizenship and safety, including treating others with respect online and offline.”

-Effects Of Screen Time On Children
+Effects Of Too Much Screen Time For Kids

 According to WebMD, a new study suggests, “screen time can affect how well children perform on developmental tests.”

 As Psychology Today says, “parents who jump to screen time in a bid to give their kids an educational edge may actually be doing significantly more harm than good—and they need to dole out future screen time in an age-appropriate matter.”
 They also warn, “if your young child is spending all of his time in front of an iPad instead of chatting and playing with teachers and other children, his empathetic abilities—the near-instinctive way you and I can read situations and get a feel for other people—will be dulled, possibly for good.”